Stephen Ehikian: Workforce reductions

 Employees at the GSA were urged to take the so-called Fork in the Road resignation offer.
 In late January 2025, Ehikian wrote to employees "If you do not accept the deferred resignation offer, and are later impacted by future reduction in force or consolidation efforts, this offer will generally not be available to you."

 On February 4, 2025, Ehikian told employees that the deferred resignation was just the "first step in streamlining the federal workforce."
 He stated that "returning to office will be the next step."
 He also said the GSA was looking to close and consolidate its 11 regional offices and 700 field offices across the US.
 Employees were told to report to the office full-time starting March 3.
-Ehikian warned the approximately 2,000 employees who live more than 50 miles from the nearest regional office, and that there was a "high probability" they may be assigned to an office farther away as part of the push to reduce the GSA’s footprint.
+Ehikian warned the approximately 2,000 employees who live more than 50 miles from the nearest regional office that there was a "high probability" they may be assigned to an office farther away as part of the push to reduce the GSA’s footprint.

 The Washington Post noted that the messaging appeared deliberately designed to increase attrition, as employees would not know if they had been reassigned to a farther office until days after they had to decide whether to accept voluntary resignation.
-An internal memo from May 22 noted that there were only 1000 workstations for 1200 employees at headquarters, and employees without a desk were told to look for "non-traditional seating options" like conference rooms and tables in the building’s atrium.
+An internal memo from May 22 noted that there were only 1,000 workstations for 1,200 employees at headquarters, and employees without a desk were told to look for "non-traditional seating options" like conference rooms and tables in the building’s atrium.

 In February 2025, Ehikian called for cutting GSA's largest division, the Public Building Service, by more than 3,500 employees or 63% of the total workforce.
 In February 2025, the GSA dismissed about 100 tech workers within its Technology Transformation Services who were in their one year probationary period and, therefore, had weaker job protections.
 Various offices within the agency were called to meetings to justify their positions to Ehikian and other political appointees.
 Senior executives called those meetings "murder boards."
 Ehikian was a proponent of using artificial intelligence to reduce headcount with some GSA employees being asked to identify ways AI could automate their work responsibilities.